GfellerLab/MetacellAnalysisToolkit/README.md

 ## 3. Usage

-Using MCAT tool you can easily identify metacells with either SEACells, SuperCell or MetaCell2 using various common and method-specific options
+Using MATK tool you can easily identify metacells with either SEACells, SuperCell or MetaCell2 using various common and method-specific options

 ### 3.1 Print help

-    $MCAT -h
+    $MATK -h
-    usage: /path/to/MetacellToolkitAnalysis/cli/MCAT options
+    usage: /path/to/MetacellToolkitAnalysis/cli/MATK options

     Constructing metacell from single cell data with SEACells (0.3.3) 'MetaCell2 (0.9.0) or SuperCell (1.0) Expect a filtered (low quality cells removed) Seurat or Anndata object